Cherry on the Cake: Fairness is NOT an Optimization Problem: Connecting Classification and Cake-Cutting

-Let's now return for a moment to the definition of Pareto maximality and discuss in more detail some important differences.
-Since we now know that cake-cutting and classification are two sides of the same coin, it seems natural to apply the Pareto pre-order defined on slicings as a pre-order on decisions as well.
-This is indeed how we will approach the problem, yet it is not the most general way to define an order on decisions.
+Let's now return for a moment to the definition of Pareto-optimality and discuss in more detail some important differences.
+Since we now know that cake-cutting and classification are two sides of the same coin, it seems natural to apply the Pareto pre-order defined on slicings as a pre-order on models as well.
+This is indeed how we will approach the problem, yet it is not the most general way to define an order on predictive models.